Why I don't use PDFs for iOS assets

 macOS’s PDF rendering doesn’t support print spot colors.
 This shouldn’t be an issue at all for interface design.
 I’m mentioning it here only for completeness (although it can cause problems in rare cases).

 For me, saving a PDF is more work than saving PNGs for 1×, 2× and 3×.
-There is no benefit at all, only potential rendering and quality issues.
-And I wouldn’t be willing to make those trade-offs, even if using PDFs was more convenient.
+There is no benefit at all, only potential rendering and quality issues, as well as larger files.
+I wouldn’t be willing to make those trade-offs, even if using PDFs was more convenient.

 That’s why I don’t use PDFs for iOS assets.